Evaluation & Systems Thinking Consultants Melbourne | First Person Consulting

 Movember & Cancer Australia

-Cancer Care Listening & Learning Lived Experience Person-Centred
+Cancer Care Participatory Research Lived Experience Person-Centred

 Every person's cancer journey is different.
-The ripple effects of a diagnosis can be profound—on the body, the mind, and on the people around you.
+The ripple effects of a diagnosis can be profound, on the body, the mind, and on the people around you.
 That's why the Pan Cancer Initiative, a partnership between Movember and Cancer Australia, is working to put patients' voices at the heart of cancer care across Australia.

-We had the privilege of hearing from people with lived experience of cancer—from regional and rural communities, from diverse cultural backgrounds, from Aboriginal and Torres Strait Islander communities, and from people with diverse gender and sexual identities.
+We had the privilege of hearing from people with lived experience of cancer, from regional and rural communities, from diverse cultural backgrounds, from Aboriginal and Torres Strait Islander communities, and from people with diverse gender and sexual identities.
 Through one-on-one conversations, small group discussions, and an online survey, participants generously shared what truly matters to them when it comes to their care.

 How We Worked Together